 There is no perfect replacement for the center tuning knob.
-I found a 1.9" diameter knob that is close (fig 32), but it had an aluminum insert on the face and a 1⁄4" mounting hole.
-Remove the aluminum disc (place it in the freezer overnight and the disk should pop off) and sand the center to look like the original (attach it to a 1⁄4" rod, chuck it into an electric drill, and sand the face while it spins).
-Use a brass adaptor bushing to make it fit on the 1/8" shaft (fig 33).
-These are discontinued but a good replacement is a 1⁄4" OD aluminum spacer from "Aluminum Spacers"
+I found a 1.9" diameter knob that is close (fig 21), but it had an aluminum insert and a $\frac{1}{4}$ " mounting hole.
+Remove the aluminum disc (place it in the freezer overnight and the disk will pop off) and sand the center to look like the original.
+I used an adaptor bushing to make it fit on the 1/8" shaft (fig 22).